ravir4/DevOpsInsights/risk_cd.md

 You can instrument pipelines for {{site.data.keyword.contdelivery_full}} to use {{site.data.keyword.DRA_short}}' Deployment Risk analysis capabilities.
 For more information about Continuous Delivery pipelines, see [the official documentation](../ContinuousDelivery/pipeline_working.html).

-After you add {{site.data.keyword.DRA_short}} to your toolchain, you can instrument your pipelines to publish build, deploy and test records to {{site.data.keyword.DRA_short}}.
+After you add {{site.data.keyword.DRA_short}} to your toolchain, you can instrument your pipelines to publish build, deployment, and test records to it.

-Once your pipeline starts publishing data to {{site.data.keyword.DRA_short}}, define risk policies.
-More information on defining risk policies is here (https://console.bluemix.net/docs/services/DevOpsInsights/risk_policies.html#policies_and_rules).
+After your pipeline starts publishing data to {{site.data.keyword.DRA_short}}, define risk policies.
+You can enforce risk policies by adding gate jobs to your pipeline.
+For more information about defining risk policies, see [Creating policies and rules](./risk_policies.html#policies_and_rules).

-Once these risk policices have been defined, they can be enforced by use of Gate jobs in your pipeline.

 ## Preparing pipeline stages and jobs
 {: #integrate_pipeline}

 To get started, you need to instrument your pipeline to communicate with {{site.data.keyword.DRA_short}}.
-You do this by defining specific environment variables for all of your pipeline jobs that build, test, deploy code or that enforce risk policies by using Gate job type.
+You do this by defining specific environment variables for all of your pipeline jobs that build, test, or deploy code.
+You must also add environment variables to test jobs that enforce risk policies by using the DevOps Insights Gate tester type.

 The following variables are used for this instrumentation.
 You can define them by using the `export` command in your jobs' scripts.
 You can also set them in each pipeline stages' Environment Properties menu.